UK has lost its status as ‘development superpower’, Andrew Mitchell says

 The new development minister said structural changes in the Foreign, Commonwealth and Development Office are needed to restore the UK’s reputation.

-Structural changes are needed in the Foreign, Commonwealth and Development Office (FCDO) to restore the UK’s reputation as a “development superpower,” Andrew Mitchell has said.
+The UK has lost its reputation as a “development superpower,” Andrew Mitchell has said as he lamented “fierce and draconian” cuts to the overseas aid budget and a “lacuna” of development skills at the Foreign, Commonwealth and Development Office (FCDO).

-The new development minister said Britain losing this status was “bemoaned around the world,” and that the FCDO was considering structural changes to address this.
+The new development minister said Britain losing this status was “bemoaned around the world” and that the FCDO was considering overhauling departmental structures to address this.

 Mr Mitchell was highly critical of the merger of the Department for International Development with the Foreign and Commonwealth Office in 2020 and later led a parliamentary revolt against the reduction in the foreign aid budget.

-The former international development secretary, who was recently brought back into government by Rishi Sunak, told MPs on the International Development Committee on Tuesday that one of his priorities was addressing the “difficulty” in the departmental structures.
+The former international development secretary, who was recently brought back into government by Rishi Sunak, told MPs on the International Development Committee on Tuesday that aspects of the merger were “sub-optimal” and that one of his priorities was to “repair those structural difficulties”.

 He said: “When Tony Blair and Gordon Brown were in government, we spent 0.51% (of national income) on international development and we were without question a development superpower.